ThKrypt/QualCoder/05-Files.md

 Text files can be edited providing no coding or annotations or case assignment have been performed with the text file.
 Copying and pasting text from elsewhere (e.g. web page) may show formatting from the copy/paste (e.g. bold, italic, foreground and background colours) until the text file is re-opened.

-Release 2.5 and below: If the file has already had some coding or annotations assigned, the sections of the text file will be shown underlined in red.
+**Release 2.5 and below:** If the file has already had some coding or annotations assigned, the sections of the text file will be shown underlined in red.
 Editing text is now restricted to small text selections up to 20 characters.
 This is achieved by selecting some text then right click and select the edit text option.

-Current (not in a release at 8 June 2021) and future releases 2.6 and up: Sections of the text file or audio/video transcribed file will have sections of text underlined in green (case assigned), yellow (annotation) or red (coded).
+**Releases 2.6 and up:** Sections of the text file or audio/video transcribed file will have sections of text underlined in green (case assigned), yellow (annotation) or red (coded).
 Text can be edited even after the text is coded or annotated or assigned (fully or partially) to a case.

 You can select text that is not underlined and copy/replace without problems.
-You can click on a position (**without selecting text**) to then type, delete, or paste text.
+You can click on a position (**without selecting a section of text**) to then type, delete, or paste text.
 This can occur in underlined (coded, annotated, case-assigned) or not underlined (not coded/annotated/case-assigned) text locations.
 You will see the underlines shift as text is added or removed.

 **There are some limitations: It is best to avoid selecting sections of text to delete (or to type or paste over) if those sections have a combination of not underlined (not coded/annotated/case-assigned) and underlined (coded, annotated, case-assigned).
 The reason is that positions of the underlying codes/annotations/case-assigned may not correctly match as intended.
 If you have made a change that you think has affected these coded/annotated/case-assigned positions badly, exit the text editing window by pressing the Cancel button.**

 ## Audio and Video files

 You can open an audio or video file to view. for video, this opens two windows, one for viewing the video and one for the controls and a transcript, shown below.
 The transcript text file must have the same name as the video file, but have a '.transcribed' suffix.
-The transcribed text file is stored within the sqlite database, but can be exported to a text file.
+The transcribed text file is stored within the database, and can be exported to a text file.

 If you have a .srt file (a translation file that is read by VLC) you can place this alongside the video inside the project folder, in the video folder, shown in the image below.
 When the video is played, the translation wording will be shown as subtitles in the video.
 Also, if you open the .srt file in a text editor, copy and paste this into the video.mp4.transcribed text file.
 Then this text will be shown as the transcription for the video.